pythonexcels/pythonexcels.github.io/_posts/2010-02-07-A-User-Friendly-Experience.md

 dragging them onto the program icon on the desktop or in the Explorer window.

-To process multiple files, the program needs to process command line arguments provided by the `sys.argv` list in a Python program.
+To process multiple files, the program needs to process command-line arguments provided by the `sys.argv` list in a Python program.
 Note that the first argument, `sys.argv[0]`, is used for the script name.
 In the script for this example, the runexcel function is modified to